This

 win until the latter loses control and crashes.
 Ireland’s plan for

-his Mexico escape does not become a reality as he stops to help his fellow racer.
+his Mexico exit does not become a reality as he stops to help his fellow racer.

 Note:

-Dorothy Malone’s hit-and-miss career might be compared to a
+Dorothy Malone’s hit-and-miss career might be compared to that of a

 contemporary of hers, Marsha Mason.
 Malone’s most visible role may